kurrik/roomanna/blog.roomanna.com/jekyll/_posts/2011-03-10-isolated-worlds.markdown

 };
 </pre>

-Does actually load jQuery, but it puts it into the page's execution context, not the context of the content script.
+does actually load jQuery, but it puts it into the page's execution context, not the context of the content script.
 In fact, if you were to do something
 like: